General Council rejects Concòrdia consent bill, defers to Penal Code reform

 Key Points

-Concòrdia’s draft was built around three main blocks: a new legal definition of sexual consent, a specific penal regime for offences against minors, and adjustments to the regulation of pimping and prostitution.
-Sponsors argued the changes respond to a rise in reports of sexual offences and would align Andorran law with evolving international standards.
+Concòrdia’s text was structured around three main blocks: a new legal definition of sexual consent, a specific penal regime for offences against minors, and adjustments to the regulation of pimping and prostitution.
+Sponsors argued the changes were needed in response to rising reports of sexual offences and to bring Andorran law into line with international standards.
+Concòrdia deputy president Núria Segués described the rejection as a blockade of a “necessary” debate, called keeping the age of consent at 14 “an anomaly” that leaves minors exposed, and warned this was the ninth initiative from her group not taken into consideration.

 Original Sources